 A complex product is a product or a technical service that includes several components that will influence the choice.

-The consumer is supposed to embrace all the dimensions of the offer, all the options offered to him to make his choice.
-This will imply for him to immerse himself in the product to increase his technical competence and to avoid making mistakes.
-It can also be an innovative product that is so new that consumers find it difficult to approach.
+The consumer is supposed to embrace all the elements of the offer, all the options offered to them to make his choice.
+This will force them to immerse with the product by increasing their technical competence and avoid making mistakes.
+It can also be the same for an innovative product that is so new that consumers find it difficult to approach.